 You can also find out more by joining our annual information session:

 at 4.30 pm, in room C 10.
 (Please wear a mask!)

 Deadline for applications:

-9th March 2022 (for stays abroad between Sept 2022 - June 2023)
+3rd March 2023 (for stays abroad between Sept 2023 - June 2024)

 Submit your application documents to the International Office.

-The information booklet below will give you more thorough information on which universities are available for an Erasmus+ exchange through the Department of English Studies, the information you should consider before you apply, and how the application process works.
+The Department of English Studies has exchange partners in a range of European countries.
+The information booklet below will give you more thorough information on which universities are available for an Erasmus+ exchange through our Department, the information you should consider before you apply, and how the application process works.
 If you have further questions you are welcome to contact the departmental Erasmus+/European Exchange Coordinator, Mrs C Maas (cmmaasuni-trierde), her assistant, Magda Miksch (firstname.lastname@example.org), or the departmental study advisor, Dr B Kraft (kraftbuni-trierde).

 A note on Brexit / exchanges with the UK: We have worked closely with our British partner universities to continue our exchange agreements now that the UK is no longer in the EU.
 In almost all cases, our new agreements include comparable conditions to ERASMUS+ exchanges (e.g. no tuition fees, monthly stipend) – though these are subject to final approval, which we will have before you apply to your host university.

 Another key difference is that you now need a passport (not just an ID card!) to enter the UK, plus a “Tier 4 Student Visa” (NOT the “short-term study visa”!) if you plan to stay there for longer than 6 months or if do not have EU citizenship.
 You can check visa requirements at https://www.gov.uk/student-visa